laurorossi/edid_manuals/EDID_USER_MANUAL/README.md

 ##
 ### UC.04 – ‘Bulk insert of a set of impact records by uploading a file’

-Registered users with role of ‘*Editor*’ or ‘*Validator*’ have an additional functionality available in the main Search Dashboard (Figure
-3) allowing them to insert new Drought Impact records by uploading a formatted file (Figure 8):
+Registered users with role of ‘*Editor*’ or ‘*Validator*’ insert one or more new Drought Impact records by uploading a formatted file (Figure 8).

 <img src="./media/image15.png" style="width:6.26806in;height:3.0875in"
 alt="A screenshot of a login AI-generated content may be incorrect." />